Australia marks national day that stokes patriotism and anger | KRDO

 A study by the ANU found that most voted against the proposal because they didn’t want division and were wary of giving some Australians rights not held by others – arguments promoted by the referendum’s most vocal critics.

-Professor Chelsea Watego, executive director of Queensland University’s (UQ) Curumba Institute for Indigenous research, says the result reflected the Australian public’s attitude toward Indigenous people, who make up just under 3% of the population.
+Professor Chelsea Watego, executive director of Queensland University of Technology’s Curumba Institute for Indigenous research, says the result reflected the Australian public’s attitude toward Indigenous people, who make up just under 3% of the population.

 “It was a test for the Australian people to finally come clean and maybe have an honest conversation about racism in this country.
 But they can’t and they won’t.
 They will never let go of it because it enables them to occupy stolen land and not feel guilty about it,” says Watego, a Munanjahli and South Sea Islander woman.